zdravkov/kendo-docs/api/wrappers/jsp/upload.md

 ### progress `String`

-Fires when upload progress data is available.
+Fires when upload progress data is available.Note: The progress event fires only when the upload is in async mode.

 #### Example
     <kendo:upload progress="handle_progress">